 Disciplinary Meeting, what happens when your Employer calls you in.

 Currently we are receiving a lot of phone calls regarding attending disciplinary meetings.
 These can be anxious times.
-You may be suspended, Do you have a job? or don’t have a job?.
+You may be suspended, or stood down.
+Do you have a job? or don’t have a job?.
 Have I been dismissed, but I just don’t know it.
 This article is here to provide some answers, the goal is to not be dismissed, to get back to work.
 Keep that career on track.
+Failing all this is to secure a exit package

 A Disciplinary meeting can be stressful Can i have some advice please